EClinick/vcrypt-technical/readme.md

 ## Key Features

 ### Backend CSV Data Processing
-- Read transaction data from a CSV file.
+- Read OHLCV from CSV
-- Each record in the CSV should include fields like "amount," "category" (e.g., groceries, bills), and "date."
+- Parse that into an equation to calculate financial/technical indicators

-### Financial Indicator Calculation
+### Technical Indicator Calculation
 Calculate a simple financial metric such as:
 - **RSI:** Calculate the relative strength index.
 - **MACD:** Calculate the Moving Average Convergent Divergent.